The Best Swimming Holes in Vermont

 The Bolton Potholes are a local favorite.
 My friends who grew up in Vermont shared these with us.
 This is an off-the-beaten-track place to hang out, and it’s completely free.

 Bolton Potholes are located on the Joiner Brook River at Bolton, VT.
-A conservatory runs the facility and is pretty well kept.
-Tourists have tons of spots to swim between the lush green mountainous landscape.
+A conservatory runs the facility and keeps it pretty well maintained.
+Tourists have plenty of spots to swim in the lush, green, mountainous landscape.
 Some of the holes are narrow and circular-shaped, like potholes, hence the name.
 Depth is also different, but no hole is too deep to threaten tourists.

-The spot remains open to the public throughout the year.
+The spot remains open to the public year-round.
 And the best part?
 The conservatory body has put no entry fee.
-Tourists can enjoy cliff jumping from a high top and soak the sun at the shores of the potholes.
+Tourists can enjoy cliff jumping from a high cliff and soak up the sun at the shores of the potholes.
 Rocky surroundings also make an excellent picnic spot.
-The destination is popular so expect to see other tourists around you.
+The destination is popular, so expect to see other tourists around you.

 Bristol Falls, Bristol

-Bristol Falls, also known as Bartlett Falls, is a 14-feet waterfall located in the middle of woods and surrounded by rocks that make it a breath-taking landscape.
+Bristol Falls, also known as Bartlett Falls, is a 14-foot waterfall located in the middle of the woods, surrounded by rocks that make for a breathtaking landscape.
 The waterfall drops into a swimming hole situated on Bristol’s New Haven River.
-Spot’s beauty increases as the sunshine when gets more crowded.
+Spot’s beauty increases as the sunshine gets more crowded.

 Visitors can enjoy cliff jumping, a casual swim in the hole, or even organize a picnic at the rocks.
 A little away from the central pit, a shallow-water pool is also present where young kids can enjoy themselves.
-Parking is available nearby, but there is some distance that you would have to travel on fit.
-So, be there early, find a sunny spot for families and wear appropriate footgear.
+Parking is available nearby, but you will have to walk some distance.
+So, arrive early, find a sunny spot for families, and wear appropriate footwear.

 Salmon Hole, Jamaica State Park

-Located at the end of the west river, Jamaica state park is about a mile and a half away from downtown.
-One of Vermont’s most prominent waterfalls is located about three miles upstream, accessed via hiking.
-Park is developed by the authority and even provides tents for tourists who want to stay.
+Located at the end of the west river, Jamaica State Park is about a mile and a half away from downtown.
+One of Vermont’s most prominent waterfalls is located about three miles upstream and is accessible by hiking.
+The park is developed by the authority and even provides tents for tourists who want to stay.
 Picnic shelter and nature center are also available next to the water hole and picnic areas.

-While tourists can enjoy swimming in holes, it is not advised in the river due to the fast current.
+While tourists can enjoy swimming in holes, swimming in the river is not advised due to the fast current.
 Twelve deaths have been reported of the tourist that went against the advisory.
 The park’s landscape is surrounded by woods, providing visitors with an escape into nature.
-It remains pretty uncrowded throughout the years, which can be great for families looking for a peaceful vacation.
+It remains pretty uncrowded year-round, which can be great for families looking for a peaceful vacation.

-Pike Falls is also located inside Jamaica state park and is an excellent place for kids to enjoy themselves.
-The falls are 10 feet inclined rocks that make a natural slide.
-Kids can slide down onto the shallow waters, which brings a lot of giggles on their faces.
-Water quality is relatively clean and is surrounded by trees.
+Pike Falls is also located within Jamaica State Park and is an excellent place for kids to enjoy.
+The falls are 10 feet of inclined rocks that make a natural slide.
+Kids can slide down into the shallow water, which brings lots of giggles to their faces.
+Water quality is relatively clean, and the area is surrounded by trees.

-The shore is filled with pebbles which look great in the picture.
-But appropriate footwear is a must as you have to hike to the hole, and also the shore can also be pretty slippery.
+The shore is filled with pebbles, which look great in the picture.
+But appropriate footwear is a must as you have to hike to the hole, and the shore can also be pretty slippery.
 Best part?
-You can have the entire place to yourself as not many tourists visit the water hole.
+You can have the entire place to yourself, as not many tourists visit the water hole.

 Warren Falls, Waitsfield

 Warren Falls is a spot popular with both locals and tourists.
 Located on the Mad River, it is one of the most beautiful landscapes.
 Two waterfalls, about 7-8 feet tall, fall into the hole, neither too shallow nor too deep.
-And because of this ideal depth, it is one of the best swimming holes in Vt.
-Tourists can even go near the fall without subjecting themselves to any danger.
-Water quality is immaculate and cold, which can cool off in summers after a long hike.
+And because of this ideal depth, it is one of the best swimming holes in VT.
+Tourists can even get close to the falls without risking any danger.
+Water quality is immaculate and cold, making it ideal for cooling off after a long hike in the summer.

 Besides swimming and fishing at nearby rivers, tourists can also organize picnics at the spot.
 You can also interact with other visiting families and play fun games to make the day worthwhile.